nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_MODEL_PROPERTY.md

 In this chapter, you are going to implement full-stack code that will allow gamers to easily join _**and**_ leave scheduled events.
 You will also implement reactive code that will immediately show if the user is currently attending the event or not.

-You will learn about non-mapped Django model properties, use a JavaScript ternary statement to show the correct UI element, use `onClick()` handlers in React, and implement a custom action - a feature available in Django REST Framework view sets.
+You will learn about custom Django model properties, use a JavaScript ternary statement to show the correct UI element, use `onClick()` handlers in React, and implement a custom action - a feature available in Django REST Framework view sets.

 ![animation of joining and leaving events in the client](./images/levelup-join-leave.gif)

-## Non-Mapped Model Properties
+## Custom Model Properties

 Normally, every property on a Model class in Django directly reflects a column on a table in the database.
 Sometimes, though, you need additional properties on a model that are calculated during a request/response cycle with a client.

-In this chapter, you are going to add a `joined` non-mapped property to the **`Event`** class that will let the client application know if the currently authenticated user can join a particular event.
+In this chapter, you are going to add a `joined` custom property to the **`Event`** class that will let the client application know if the currently authenticated user can join a particular event.

 Assume there are 4 events.